KrailOrg/krail/README.md

 ##Project Build

 A Gradle multi-project structure is used.
 If you are an Eclipse user you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.
-There is a bug which causes an incorrect classpath file to be generated for the views sub-project only ([#181](https://github.com/davidsowerby/v7/issues/181)).
+There is a bug which causes an incorrect classpath file to be generated for the views sub-project only, but there is a workaround for it. ([#181](https://github.com/davidsowerby/v7/issues/181)).

+##Limitations

+Does not work with a custom Widgetset (see [#207](https://github.com/davidsowerby/v7/issues/181)).

 ## Motivation